MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

 ms.suite: ems
 #ms.tgt_pltfrm:
 ms.custom: seodec18
+#Customer intent: As a sec operator, I want to quarantine my files so that I don't have information leaks.
 ---
-# Protecting your files with admin quarantine
+# Tutorial: Protect files with admin quarantine

 *Applies to: Microsoft Cloud App Security*